-Aside from the social and economic reasons for buying local, the reason for buying this flour is that it is more nutritious than anything you can get in the supermarket.
+In addition to the social and economic reasons for buying local, the reason for buying this flour is that it is more flavorful and nutritious than anything you can get in the supermarket.
 When we get time, we’ll add some documentation for the better nutrition.
-The reason it’s more nutritious is that supermarket flour has been processed to remove the most nutritious parts (germ and bran) because they (a) contain oils that will go bad at room temperature , or (b) contain seed-coat particles (bran) that keep the finished product from looking nice.
+The reason it’s more nutritious is that supermarket flour has been processed to remove the most nutritious parts (germ and bran) because they (a) contain oils that may eventually go bad at room temperature , or (b) contain seed-coat particles (bran) that keep the finished product from looking nice.
 After processing, they bleach it using bromine to make it whiter.
 Finally, having removed the mosty nutritious parts, they ‘enrich’ it by adding vitamins and minerals to partially replace those lost in removal of the bran and germ.
 This is all a long-winded lead-in to our first recommendation:

 1. Store it in the freezer.
 This keeps it fresh, and prevents the oils released in the milling process from slowly going bad.
-That said, the flour will keep on the shelf for up to six weeks.
+That said, the flour will keep on the shelf for six weeks or more.

 Our other recommendations are: